saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ## Steps

 You will need to use the HANA Development Perspective in Eclipse as the HACKT28 user.
-Data in the form of a .csv Export from HANA will be imported into your HANA system.
+Data in the form of a .csv export from HANA will be imported into your database.
 In several steps the data will be readied so that Calculation Views with HANA Spatial features can be built against the new tables and the virtualized S/4HANA data.

 1. [Import of Sample Data into HANA](#hdbdimp)